top of page

 Cree, Plains Cree, Metis Cree, Ojibway Cree, Sioux Metis Cree, Dakota Ojibway, Delaware, Dene,

-Denesuline Salteaux, Gitxsan, Gwich'in, Haida, Haisla, Hunkpapa Souix, Huron Wendat, Inuit, Iroquois, Kainai (Blood), Kainawa, Kanien'keha:ka (Mohawk), Kwakwaka'wakw, Leni Lenape, Maliseet, Maliseet Wolastoq'kew, Metis, Michif Otepimisiwak, Mi'kmaq, Mohawk, Montagnais Innu, Nor-chah-nuith Ehattesaht
+Denesuline Salteaux, Gitxsan, Gwich'in, Haida, Haisla, Hunkpapa Souix, Huron Wendat, Inuit, Iroquois, Kainai (Blood), Kainawa, Kanien'keha:ka (Mohawk), Keewaywin, Kwakwaka'wakw, Leni Lenape, Maliseet, Maliseet Wolastoq'kew, Metis, Michif Otepimisiwak, Mi'kmaq, Mohawk, Montagnais Innu, Nor-chah-nuith Ehattesaht

 Nuu-chah-nulth, Nuu-chah-nulth Tla-a-qui-aht, Oglala, Sicango Lakota, Odawa, Odawa Anishiinabe, Odawa, Potawatomi, Onondaga Cayuga, Ojibway, Oneida, Onondaga, Osage, Potawatomi Lenape, Sacwepemc, Salteaux, Seneca, Tahitan T'lingit, Tongva & Chumash, Tuscarora, Tuscarora Mohawk, Witsuwit'en, Yukon